What is the issue?

 Intersex traits are hugely diverse, and we have many different kinds of sex characteristics.
 Intersex traits can be identified early in life, such as in infancy, but also at puberty, or later in life such as when trying to conceive a child, or prenatally through the use of genetic screening technologies.
 This means that intersex people have diverse sex classifications, gender identities and gender expressions.

-Knowing that someone is intersex tells you nothing about their sex assigned at birth.
+Knowing that someone is intersex can often tell you very little about their sex assigned at birth.
 Nor does it tell you their identity.
 Several research papers suggest that the majority of intersex people in countries like Australia are cisgender, and the majority are women (for example, Jones, 2016; Johnson and others, 2018).
-This may reflect technical rationales that underpin forced and coercive medical interventions, such as ideas about the relative ease of constructing different kinds of genitals (Carpenter, 2018a; Carpenter, 2018b).
 Many intersex people are men.
 Some intersex people understand themselves as female and male, or neither.